junghyey/grinnell-elephant/written_reports/sprint_journal.md

 #### Revision
 -  Added page number and close button in the app description page
--  added work mode& break mode( if work mode, work checkist shows up),
+-  Added work mode& break mode( if work mode, work checkist shows up),
--  added reset,resume,stop skip button for pomodte and stopwatch mode, 4
+-  Added reset,resume,stop skip button for pomodte and stopwatch mode, 4
--  added timer for when its break( how long break remains).
+-  Added timer for when its break( how long break remains).

 ### Review 5
 1. About the tester